Neem Ka Thana

-Neem Ka Thana is a District in the Dhundhar region in the Rajasthan state of India.
-Sikar, Sri Madhopur, Kotputli, Khetri and Narnaul are some major cities and towns near Neem ka thana.
-It is located at a distance of 119 kilmeters from Jaipur and 241 Kilometers from Delhi.
+Neem Ka Thana is a city in Sikar district located 73 km from Sikar City in the Shekhawati region in the Rajasthan state of India.
+Sikar, Udaipurwati, Khandela, Sri Madhopur, Kotputli, Khetri, and Narnaul are some major cities and towns near Neem Ka Thana.
+It is located at a distance of 119 kilometers from Jaipur and 241 kilometers from Delhi.
 Neem Ka Thana is well connected with others cities in the region with roads and Indian Railways.
-However it is not well connected with Narnaul by road and it causes great difficulties for the daily commuters.